 The North Dakota Alternate Assessment (NDAA) is for students with the most significant cognitive disabilities.
 North Dakota uses the instructionally-embedded model of Dynamic Learning Maps (DLM) which means that the testlets are administered throughout the school year and are embedded into the student’s instruction.
 The embedded DLM format allows teachers to adjust the complexity level of testlets based on student need.
 In this way, teachers may assess student learning and provide additional instruction based on assessment results.
 The assessment may then positively impact instruction for each student.
 The testlets are designed to be given on multiple days throughout each testing window.
-The fall window runs from September 14 – December 18, 2020 and the spring window runs from February 1 – May 21, 2021.
+Ideally, no more than two testlets are given within a day.
+Instructionally Embedded Window: Full Blueprints MUST be completed FALL and SPRING Windows.

 Exceptional Accommodations Guidance and Request

 ND Alternate Assessment ELA-Math - For grades 3-8, and 10